sjp38/linux/for_damon_patches/cv.rst

 only 0.94%.

 DAMON is accurate and useful for memory management optimizations.
-An experimental DAMON-based operation scheme for THP, ‘ethp’, removes 31.29% of THP memory overheads while preserving 60.64% of THP speedup.
-Another experimental DAMON-based ‘proactive reclamation’ implementation, ‘prcl’, reduces 87.95% of residential sets and 29.52% of system memory footprint while incurring only 2.15% runtime overhead in the best case (parsec3/freqmine).
+An experimental DAMON-based operation scheme for THP, 'ethp', removes 31.29% of THP memory overheads while preserving 60.64% of THP speedup.
+Another experimental DAMON-based 'proactive reclamation' implementation, 'prcl', reduces 87.95% of residential sets and 29.52% of system memory footprint while incurring only 2.15% runtime overhead in the best case (parsec3/freqmine).